sciactive/nymphjs/packages/sorter/README.md

     numeric: true,
   },
 });
-console.log(pages); // Pages are now sorted by name, hierarchically, with uppercase coming first in case of otherwise identical entries, and numbers being sorted logically (2 < 10).
+// Pages are now sorted by name, hierarchically, with uppercase coming first
+// in case of otherwise identical entries, and numbers being sorted
+// logically (2 < 10).
+console.log(pages);
 ```

 # License